 York University Libraries support programs in the interest of promoting and furthering digital scholarship at York University and beyond.

-The libraries are in the midst of a year-long, system-wide restructuring initiative which will take place over 2017.
+The libraries are in the midst of a system-wide restructuring initiative which will take place over 2017-2018, 2018-2019 academic years.
 Restructuring discussions will have a direct impact on how we support digital scholarship.
-Accordingly, we are unable to take on new digital projects as our focus will be on an examination and realignment of our offerings.
-We are, however, continuing to support digital scholarship on campus by maintaining existing projects and offering our expert consultation services.
+Accordingly, we are limited in what new digital projects we can accommodated as we pilot how our initiatives are resourced and sustained.
+We will continue to support digital scholarship on campus by maintaining existing projects and offering our expert consultation services.

 Areas of activity include: